Monte Carlo Null Models for Genomic Data: Null Models for Genomic Locations

-The TFBS may form clusters, denoted CRM, with a typically length of a few hundred base pairs.
+The TFBS may form clusters, denoted CRM, with typical length of a few hundred base pairs.
 This is a much smaller scale than the gene regions, which typically are several thousand base pairs.
 The clustering of TFBS appears to be an intrinsic property of the TFBS themselves, and not a part of the TFBS--gene relation that is being tested.
 This suggests that at least some aspects of clustering should be preserved in the null model.
-Letting $X_i=1$ for a TFBS in base pair $i$, this is an example of case B of Section~\ref{sec:ordering}.
-Most of the clusters are either completely inside or completely outside a segment, meaning that $\mathrm{Cov}(X_i,X_j)$ is larger for $i$ and $j$ close.
-If we maintain this positive correlation in the null model, this gives higher p-values.
+This is an example of case B of Section \ref{sec:ordering}, as can be seen by letting $X_i=1$ for a TFBS in base pair $i$.
+Most of the clusters are either completely inside or completely outside a segment, meaning that $\Cov(X_i,X_j)$ is larger for $i$ and $j$ close.
+If we maintain this positive correlation in the null model, this gives higher $p$-values.
 This is tested by using two different null models.
 The first model is the null model described above, where we only preserve the total number of TFBS.
 In the second model the empirical inter-TFBS distances are preserved in the null model by only permuting these distances.
-This second model preserves more of positive correlation in $\mathrm{Cov}(X_i,X_j)$.
-These two null models are in fact also an example of case A in Section~\ref{sec:ordering} since both null models give a finite state space with equally likely states and the second null model is a subset of the first one.
-The p-values from the two null models are illustrated in Figure \ref{fig:uniformVsInterPoint}.
-We see clearly that preserving the empirical inter-TFBS distances in the null model gives larger p-values.
-Some bins show very different results between null models, for example, at chromosome band q25.1, where independent location gives a p-value less than 0.0005, while preservation of inter-TFBS distance gives a p-value of 0.1.
-This is probably due to strong correlation $\mathrm{Cov}(X_i,X_j)$ in this bin.
+This second model preserves more of positive correlation in $\Cov(X_i,X_j)$.
+These two null models are in fact also an example of case A in Section~\ref{sec:ordering}, since both null models give a finite state space with equally likely states and the second null model is a subset of the first one.
+The $p$-values from the two null models are illustrated in Figure~\ref{fig:uniformVsInterPoint}.
+We see clearly that preserving the empirical inter-TFBS distances in the null model gives larger $p$-values.
+Some bins show very different results between null models, for example, at chromosome band q25.1, where independent location gives a $p$-value less than 0.0005, while preservation of inter-TFBS distance gives a $p$-value of 0.1.
+This is probably due to strong correlation $\Cov(X_i,X_j)$ in this bin.
 When the empirical distribution of inter-TFBS distances is preserved, the null hypothesis is not rejected in any bin at 10\% FDR, suggesting that the significant findings under the uniformity assumption may simply be due to inadequacy of the null model.

-\subsection{Deciding what should be preserved in the null model: Randomizing genes instead of transcription factors binding sites}
+\subsection{Deciding What Should Be Preserved in the Null Model: Randomizing Genes Instead of Transcription Factors Binding Sites}